HelpAge India: Programs

-HelpAge India runs various programs servicing the needs of disadvantaged elderly mentioned here below:
+HelpAge India runs various programs serving the disadvantaged elderly:

-Mobile Healthcare Units (MHU): This program seeks to provide healthcare to elders and their communities.
+Mobile Healthcare Units (MHU): This program provides healthcare to elders and their communities.
 The core of the program is a sponsored Mobile Healthcare Unit (MHU).
-This Unit provides primary healthcare to the needy elderly, while simultaneously educating the community on preventive healthcare.
+This Unit provides primary healthcare to older persons in need, while also educating the community on preventive healthcare.
 Each MHU has a doctor, pharmacist and, social worker.
 There are more than 159 Mobile Healthcare Units working in 24 states, providing 2.9 million free treatments.
-They usually employ retired medical practitioners to treat people as sometimes it becomes difficult to find motivated young doctors.
-The organization also helps elders become self-reliant and independent through the formation of Elder-Self-Help-Groups in rural India which supports 95,584 older persons through 7415 Elder-Self-Help Groups in 16 States.
+They usually employ retired medical practitioners.
+The organization also supports self-reliance among elder people through the formation of Elder-Self-Help-Groups in rural India which supports 95,584 older persons through 7415 Elder-Self-Help Groups in 16 States.

 Restoration of Vision: In India 62% elderly suffer from cataract blindness.
-Credible and competent eye hospitals are selected for carrying out surgeries with HelpAge India's support-a-Gran ration program which provides Homecare support to bedridden patients.
+Selected eye hospitals carry out surgeries with HelpAge India's support-a-Gran ration program which provides Homecare support to bedridden patients.
 All surgeries are performed only in base hospitals and not in makeshift camps.
 Since 1980, this program has benefitted more than 9 lakh elders, restoring their sight & dignity.

-Cancer and Palliative Care: Cancer treatment in our country is highly-priced and a majority of elders are not covered by any form of medical insurance.
-HelpAge India provides palliative care to end-stage cancer patients, in partnership with a number of credible and competent cancer hospitals and organizations.
+Cancer and Palliative Care: Cancer treatment in India can be costly and a majority of elders are not covered by any form of medical insurance.
+HelpAge India provides palliative care to end-stage cancer patients, in partnership with various cancer hospitals and organizations.
 Over 99,000 treatments have been supported since 1998.

 Geriatric Physiotherapy: Under this program, elders with musculoskeletal diseases such as back pain, arthritis, paralysis, and other age-related mobility challenges are treated.
-The aim is to enable elder mobility levels and make daily living easier.
+The aim is to improve elder mobility levels and support daily living.
 The services are provided through stationary physiotherapy clinics and mobile services, to elders living in remote communities and homes for the aged.

-Student Action for Value Education (SAVE): To address the increasing gap between generations and sensitize the young towards elders, HelpAge works hand-in-hand with schools across the country to inculcate values of care, love, and respect towards the elderly, in young students so they grow to become responsible and caring individuals and are sensitive to the needs of the older generation.
-The organization also runs a school advocacy program sensitizing young children towards elder needs and urging them to treat elders with love, care, and respect.
+Student Action for Value Education (SAVE): HelpAge works with schools across the country to promote awareness among students for respect towards the elderly.
+The organization also runs a school advocacy program focused on treating elders with love, care, and respect.

-Digital Literacy for Elders: The increasing pace of change in technology often excludes elders from the mainstream social fabric.
-To tackle this, HelpAge has started an easy 'Digital Literacy' program introducing elders to the online world through Digital Literacy workshops so that they can lead active lives.
+Digital Literacy for Elders: HelpAge has started an easy 'Digital Literacy' program introducing elders to digital tools through Digital Literacy workshops.
 Partner institutions, organizations, and volunteers are encouraged to conduct basic tutorials for elders.